Ile Molene and Ouessant, Finistere: visitors guide

 Visitors come to Ouessant for the feeling of being in the last outpost of France, in a fascinatingly wild environment.
 There are lots of walks and paths around the island which, remarkably given its location, attracts more than 10,000 visitors each year.

-There are a few lighthouses - including Stiff Lighthouse, constructed in 1669, and Créac'h Lighthouse, apparently the most powerful in the world and which contains a small museum explaining the construction of lighthouses over the centuries.
+The main historical monument on the island is the Church of Saint-Pol Aurélien at Lampaul, the only town of importance on the island, although you can also see various small chapels and lighthouses.
+There are a few lighthouses to be seen including Stiff Lighthouse, constructed in 1669, and Créac'h Lighthouse, apparently the most powerful in the world and which contains a small museum explaining the construction of lighthouses over the centuries.

-Map of Ile Molene and Ouessant & places nearby
+Map of Ile Molene and Ouessant and places nearby

-Suggested tourist attractions to visit near Ile Molene and Ouessant, France
+Plan your visit to Ile Molene and Ouessant, Finistere

 The French version of this page is at Ile Molene and Ouessant (Francais)